Updated: 09 July 2021

 9. Can Centres use witness testimonies to support a learner’s practical competence?

 Suitable methods of assessment should be used when assessing learners.
-Expert witness testimonies can be used to support competence-based outcomes.
+Expert witness testimonies can be used to support competency-based outcomes.

-10. Can I still register and certificate my learners on EAL’s online services?
+10. Can I still register and certificate my learners on EAL’s EAL Connect?

-Yes, EAL’s online services are not affected in any way so you can continue to register and certificate your learners as normal.
+Yes, EAL’s EAL Connect are not affected in any way so you can continue to register and certificate your learners as normal.

 11. Are EAL still able to despatch learner certificates?

 We have recently been reviewing the current situation with regard to the temporary suspension of printing and despatching our hard copy certificates and assessment material (publications).
 After careful consideration, and on the understanding that a lot of our Centres are now back in their premises, we are delighted to confirm that we will be looking to resume all certificate and publications printing from Wednesday 7th October 2020.

 We will be prioritising the printing of certificates in date order and will aim to clear the backlog as soon as possible, but please note it may be a few weeks until you receive your certificates.
 Please note you can continue to download PDF copies of your learner’s certificates from your EAL Connect account.

 Please ensure that if you are ordering printed assessment material there will be personnel available at your Centre to take receipt of these deliveries.
 Please be advised that we will raise an invoice for any additional courier or warehouse charges that EAL may incur as a result of any printed assessment material that we are unable to deliver that has to be returned to our warehouse.